canerariik/electronicProductECommerce/README.md

-# Elektronik Ürün Satış Sitesi
+# Electronic Product Sales Site

-   <p> Elektronik ürün satış sitesi için kullanışlı admin paneli. </p>
+   <p> Useful admin panel for electronic product sales site. </p>

-   <p> ***Yalnızca OrderPage kısmındaki Create işlemi çalışmıyor ve sonradan güncellenmediğinden UML diagramda hata olabilir. </p>
+   <p> ***Only the Create operation in the OrderPage section does not work and there may be an error in the UML diagram because it is not updated later. </p>

- # Kullanılan Teknolojiler
+ # Technologies Used
    Java,
    JSF,
    PostgreSQL,